gooddata/gooddata-python-sdk/gooddata-metadata-client/docs/EntitiesApi.md

     api_instance = entities_api.EntitiesApi(api_client)
     workspace_id = "workspaceId_example" # str |
-    origin = "ALL" # str |  (optional) if omitted the server will use the default value of "ALL" filter = "filter=content==JsonNodeValue" # str | Filtering parameter in RSQL.
+    origin = "ALL" # str |  (optional) if omitted the server will use the default value of "ALL" filter = "filter=content==JsonNodeValue;type==SettingConfigurationValue" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
 Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional) page = 0 # int | Zero-based page index (0..N) (optional) if omitted the server will use the default value of 0 size = 20 # int | The size of the page to be returned (optional) if omitted the server will use the default value of 20 sort = [
         "sort_example",
     ] # [str] | Sorting criteria in the format: property,(asc|desc).
 Default sort order is ascending.
-Multiple sort criteria are supported. (optional) x_gdc_validate_relations = False # bool |  (optional) if omitted the server will use the default value of False
+Multiple sort criteria are supported. (optional) x_gdc_validate_relations = False # bool |  (optional) if omitted the server will use the default value of False meta_include = [
+        "metaInclude=origin,all",
+    ] # [str] | Include Meta objects. (optional)

     # example passing only required values which don't have defaults set
     try: